bradurani/footprints-tracker/README.md

   "pageTime": "2018-05-24T20:30:54.425Z",
   "pageId": "01CE9XHRESP6ZZ3AH8HAD3HXE3",
   "eventId": "01CE9XHREYSMBPNE23M8JZKPYB",
-  "eventName":"track",
+  "eventType":"track",
   "eventTime": "2018-05-24T20:30:54.430Z",
-  "key": "Photo Uploaded"
+  "eventName": "Photo Uploaded"
 }
 ```
 **pageTime**: The time the page loaded in the browser
 **pageId**: a [ulid](https://www.npmjs.com/package/ulid) representing the page.
 This will be the same for all events sent from the same page.
 **eventId**: a [ulid](https://www.npmjs.com/package/ulid) unique to this event
-**eventName**: The type of event being sent
+**eventType**: The type of event being sent
-**key**: A name identifying the action the user has taken
+**eventName**: A name identifying the action the user has taken
 **title**: The title of the page
 **url**: the url of the page